dmyTRUEk/gensoquote/README.md

 Rumors say that piping it to [lolcat](https://github.com/busyloop/lolcat) generates unforgettable experience.

+## License
+All the rights for quotes and characters belongs to corresponding author (mostly Zun), while the code and related things are distributed under [MIT* license](./LICENSE.md).

 ## Contributions
 Contributions are welcome!

 Plz use tabs for indenting
-(they have a lot of benefits compared to spaces).
+(they have a lot of benefits compared to spaces, think about it).

 ## Acknowledgments
-Thanks to @randomtwdude and their [fumosay](https://github.com/randomtwdude/fumosay) for massive inspiration.
+Thanks to [@randomtwdude](https://github.com/randomtwdude) and their [fumosay](https://github.com/randomtwdude/fumosay) for massive inspiration.